chrisdone-archive/duet/README.md

 Note that this demonstrates basic argument application and non-strictness.

+## Docker run

+Run with the docker distribution, to easily run on any platform:

+    $ docker run -it -v`pwd`:`pwd` -w`pwd` chrisdone/duet run foo.hs

+The image is about 11MB, so it's quick to download.

 ## Differences from Haskell

 See also the next section for a complete example using all the